-Prodigy is comprised of two main business units: Prodigy Labs and a "venture builder" business, Prodigy Ventures.
+Prodigy is comprised of two main business units: Prodigy Labs and our Venture Builder.

 Prodigy Labs is Prodigy's technology services business, a trusted technology supplier to leading Canadian financial institutions and other large enterprises, providing clients with consulting services for strategy, design, project management, application development, staff augmentation and services related to Prodigy's venture builder business platforms.
 It provides these technology services to the aforementioned clients.
 Prodigy Labs' technology consulting services currently represent over 99% of Prodigy's revenue.